remix-run/remix/docs/start/quickstart.md

 - `remix build` and `remix dev` compile your app into two things:
   - A request handler that you add to your own JavaScript server
   - A pile of static assets in your public directory for the browser
-- You can bring your own server with adapters to deploy anywhere.
+- You can bring your own server with adapters to deploy anywhere
 - You can set up a development workflow with HMR built-in

 In general, Remix is a bit "guts out".
 A few minutes of boilerplate but now you own your stack.